ThatHurleyGuy/thathurleyguy.github.io/challenges/challenge1.md

 [Example Project](SecretChallenge1.zip)

+To import the project into BlueJ click Project -> Open ZIP/JAR and select the zip file you downloaded.
+It should open the project, the Main.java file is the only file you need to check.

 Hint: Look at the filename of the scrambled image.
 Also, your output image should be a single color background with text written in the center.